cedexis/openmixapplib/apps-javascript/weighted-round-robin/README.md

-# Weighted round robin with sonar
+# Weighted round robin

 ## Description

-Select randomly from a set of weighted providers while taking Sonar scores into account.
+Select randomly from a set of weighted providers.

 ## Validating the Code